istvanszasz99/WebstoreProject/README.md

 # Pizza Time Webstore
-Fictive Web Store, using React and Tailwind CSS.
+Fictive WebStore, using React and Tailwind CSS.
 This project was made as a university project for web development homework.
 I styled the page myself and wrote the code for it.
 Every assets I used in the project was free.
 The language of the application is Hungarian.

 ## Features